saligrama/MCGExpression/README.md

 ?>
 ```
-In this state, the system does not do anything.
+In this state, the system does nothing.
 You can add something like this to the end.

 ```php
 $expr1 = "-3-7SQRT(8PI-1)";